 Although the use of IL imposes a small start-up overhead, the JIT mechanism has several interesting advantages.
 First, of course, the JIT 'knows' which CPU is going to execute the code and can therefore make use of instructions that are not available across the whole range of x86 hardware.
 Furthermore, if a .NET application makes use of no Win32 code, it is even possible for it to run on other types of CPU - provided a suitable version of the .NET framework is available.

 A further benefit of .NET will be that programs can be made tamper-proof so that virus-like software cannot subvert their operation.
 They can also be digitally signed providing unambiguous evidence of the organisation that authored the software.

 The .NET Framework also greatly simplifies language interoperability.
 The common backend to all .NET languages means that inter-calling is trivial.
-FTN95 exploits this functionality and calling from and to any other .NET language becomes simple.
-This is also enhanced by the integration of FTN95 into Visual Studio .NET where many .NET languages are supported.
+Silverfrost Fortran exploits this functionality and calling from and to any other .NET language becomes simple.
+This is also enhanced by the integration of Silverfrost Fortran FTN95 into Visual Studio where many .NET languages are supported.